Kristiina Vuori's Research Focus

 Kristiina Vuori's Bio

 Kristiina Vuori earned her M.D. and Ph.D. at University of Oulu, Finland.
-After completion of internship and residency, she received postdoctoral training at Sanford-Burnham and was appointed to faculty in 1996.
+After completion of internship and residency, she received postdoctoral training at the Institute and was appointed to faculty in 1996.
 Dr. Vuori was selected as a PEW Scholar in the Biomedical Sciences in 1997.
-She has been co-Director of the Conrad Prebys Center for Chemical Genomics, housed at SBP, since its inception in 2005.
+She has been co-Director of the Conrad Prebys Center for Chemical Genomics, housed at Sanford Burnham Prebys, since its inception in 2005.
 She was appointed Deputy Director of the Institute's NCI-Designated Cancer Center in 2003, and Director of the Cancer Center in 2006.
-In 2008, she was appointed Executive Vice President for Scientific Affairs at SBP.
-She has been President of the Institute since April 2010.
+In 2008, she was appointed Executive Vice President for Scientific Affairs at Sanford Burnham Prebys.
+She was President of the Institute from 2010 to 2022.

 Cipres A, O'Malley DP, Li K, Finlay D, Baran PS, Vuori K